-If you have low email open rate, then, there could be many reasons for a low email open rate.
-You need to check the email open rate against the benchmark for your particular industry.
-The email open rate varies based on the type of industry, the geographic location, type of ISPs (Internet Service Providers), etc.
+If you have low email open rates, then, there could be many reasons for a low email open rate.
+You need to check the email open rates against the benchmark for your particular industry.
+The email open rates by industry varies based on the type of industry, the geographic location, type of ISPs (Internet Service Providers), etc.

-Reasons Why Your Emails Have a Low Email Open Rate
+Reasons Why Your Emails Have a Low Email Open Rates

 If you are sending emails for a while, and the open rate has declined initially and subsequently plateaued, that trend is healthy.
 But in case your open rates have been way below the benchmark and is continuously falling, there might be some inherent issues with your campaigns.